daattali/daattali.github.io/test.md

 Shiny apps can be used for a wide variety of applications, ranging from simply running R code interactively to building complete multi-page web apps.
 Sometimes Shiny apps need to be able to save data, either to load it back in a different session or to simply log some information.
 The most trivial method of storing data - saving a file to the local machine (for example, using `write.csv()` or `saveRDS()`) - should not be used when hosting on *[shinyapps.io](http://www.shinyapps.io/)* because it only allows for *temporary* data storage rather than *persistent*.
 In short, *shinyapps.io* is designed to distribute your Shiny app across different servers, which means that if a file is saved during one session on some server, then loading the app again later will probably direct you to a different server where the previously saved file doesn't exist.
 More information on this issue can be found in Jeff Allen's [article regarding sharing data across sessions](http://shiny.rstudio.com/articles/share-data.html).
 In his article, Jeff also mentions that there are several ways to save (and load) data from Shiny, which can be grouped into three categories.

 The main purpose of this guide is to not only explain in theory how to store data in Shiny apps, but also show full working examples, in order to make it clear and easy for anyone to use these concepts in their own apps.
 In this guide we'll learn about each of the three main ways to store data, and see how to implement each one in a real-world Shiny app.
 This post will introduce seven specific storage methods and will include complete working code for each that shows how to integrate each one into a Shiny app.

 As a complement to this article, you can see a [live demo of a Shiny app](http://daattali.com/shiny/persistent-data-storage/) that uses each of the seven storage methods to save and load data.

+The three categories of data storage methods are:

+- Storing arbitrary data as a file in some sort of a file system ([local file system](#local), [Dropbox](#dropbox), [Amazon S3](#s3))
+- Storing structured, rectangular data in a table or relational database ([SQLite](#sqlite), [MySQL](#mysql), [Google Sheets](#gsheets))
+- Storing semi-structured data in a schemaless database ([MongoDB](#mongodb))

 ## Basic Shiny app without data storage